Out Run: Commercial performance

 In Japan, Out Run topped the Game Machine charts for upright/cockpit arcade cabinets in November 1986, and remained at the top of the charts in the following month.
 It was Japan's highest-grossing upright/cockpit arcade game during the latter half of 1986, and the overall seventh highest-grossing upright/cockpit arcade game of 1986.
 Out Run went on to become Japan's highest-grossing arcade game of 1987.
 In North America, it topped the RePlay dedicated arcade game chart in February 1987, and went on to become the highest-grossing arcade game of 1987 in the United States.
-In the United Kingdom, the game topped London's Electrocoin arcade charts for several months in 1987, from February through June, and was the top arcade game of the year.
+In the United Kingdom, it topped London's Electrocoin arcade charts for several months in 1987, from February through June, and was the top arcade game of the year.
 In Japan, it continued to rank among the annual highest-grossing dedicated arcade games for the next several years, ranking number three in 1988, number five in 1989, and number seven in 1990.
 In Europe, Out Run was the most popular arcade game during the late 1980s.